We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To relieve pain, consider taking an over-the-counter pain reliever.
 Once your skin begins to heal, you may apply aloe vera or other topical gels to help ease discomfort.

-Seek medical attention if you develop signs of severe tissue damage, such as skin that remains white, numb, cold, or hard after you try to gently warm it.
+Seek medical attention if you develop signs of severe tissue damage, like skin that remains cold or hard after you try to gently warm it.
 Your doctor might prescribe medications, remove damaged tissue, or recommend other treatment options.

-You should also contact your doctor if you develop symptoms of an infection, such as changes to the color of your burn, pus or greenish discharge, or fever.
+You should also contact your doctor if you develop symptoms of an infection, like changes to the color of your burn, pus or greenish discharge, or fever.
 Your doctor might prescribe antibiotics or other treatments.

 Depending on the severity of your burn, it could take a few days or even weeks to heal.
 You might have a scar afterward.
 In rare cases, your doctor might need to surgically amputate damaged tissues.
 But in most cases, you can expect a full recovery.

-It’s also important to dress appropriately for cold weather and shelter your skin from high-velocity winds.
+It’s also important to dress appropriately for cold weather, and to properly shelter your skin from high-velocity winds.